programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 A little funny thing is that a website can offer both dynamic web pages and APIs.
 For instance, while a human user visits a [Wikipedia website](https://en.wikipedia.org/wiki/Ariana_Grande) to read a nice pre-designed article, Wikipedia also offers APIs for another user to let her/him develop a mobile quiz app, which uses [Wikipedia’s machine-readable raw data](https://en.wikipedia.org/w/api.php?action=query&titles=Ariana_Grande&prop=revisions&rvprop=content&format=json).
 Of course, delivering APIs are voluntary, so there are many websites without APIs.
 But, the number of APIs is growing considerably.

 ## Why are APIs useful for you?
-Apart from technical advantages of API described above, what are the benefit for an ordinary research user like you?
+Apart from technical advantages of API described above, what are the benefit for ordinary research users?
+They may be interested to use:

-Good question.
-So the author tries to summarise some of the reasons.
-If you conduct research, you may prefer to have:
 - More data
 - Related data
 - Interlinking data